barionleg/ANTs_wiki/Forward-and-inverse-warps-for-warping-images,-pointsets-and-Jacobians.md

 ## Warp naming convention in antsLongitudinalCorticalThickness.sh

+The longitudinal pipeline contains multiple runs of `antsCorticalThickness.sh`.
+Together, these provide all the transforms necessary to move any of the subject's images to the population template space, via the intermediate single-subject template.

 ## Details

 Internally, deforming an image involves transforming a point set in the opposite direction to the intuitive direction of the warping.
-The "moving" image appears to be moving, but in reality it's being resampled.
-The sample points are a regular grid of voxel centers in the fixed space.
-A point at the center of a voxel is transformed to the corresponding location in moving space, an interpolated intensity value is computed, and the result is placed in the voxel in the output image.
+The "moving" is being resampled into the fixed space, and the warps tell us where a particular sample point (ie, a voxel in the output image) lies in the moving space.
+A point at the center of a voxel in the fixed space is transformed to moving space by the forward warps, an interpolated intensity value is computed, and the result is placed in the voxel in the output image.

 This is why the transform ordering for `antsApplyTransforms` and `antsApplyTransformsToPoints` is different, and the use of the forward warp for the Jacobian may be counter-intuitive.